-Chapter Voting APA California Board Members attending the annual conference shall be responsible for paying for their own hotel rooms for conference nights.
-An exception is for those BoardCommittee Mmembers who arrive at the conference site the night prior to the Board meeting in order to be able to attend the Board meeting; they shall receive one complimentary hotel room night.
+Voting APA California Board Members attending the annual conference shall be responsible for paying for their own hotel rooms for conference nights.
+An exception is for Board Members who arrive at the conference site the night prior to the Board meeting in order to be able to attend the Board meeting; they shall receive one complimentary hotel room night.
 This night for voting Chapter Board Members shall be paid for by the Chapter.
 The night for voting Section Directors shall be paid for by the respective Section.
-(Directors can pay for the night and get reimbursed by the Section.) or Sections, not from the conference budget.
+(Directors can pay for the night and get reimbursed by the Section.).

-M. REGISTRATION RATESRegistration Fees
+M. REGISTRATION RATES